jarusll/the-logs/index.md

 I haven't looked at guix yet but scheme as config language does seem appealing to me plus its something new so fun.

+I read some of "One more thing: stories & other stories".
+Good short stories.

 # 2022-03-30

 ### Plan for today